Would you like to know how is an AVE train trip?

-When the Renfe staff member scans your ticket, he/she will tell you your car’s location.
+When the Renfe staff member scans your ticket, she will tell you your car’s location.

 Once you are at the platform where your train is (or will stop at), have a look at your car number.
 All trains have a screen displaying the car number, the train number, the origin and the destination.

-If you train is not at the platform but it’s about to arrive, please wait for the passengers that are inside to exit the car before you enter it.
+If your train is not at the platform but it’s about to arrive, please wait for the passengers that are inside to exit the car before you enter it.